drazulay/turdmaster/README.md

 Functions to delete Mac OSX filesystem turds

-## Turds?
+## What are Mac OSX filesystem turds?

-Turds are filesystem artifacts on Mac OSX that start with `._`, they are created by the OS to hold extra filesystem attributes supported by HFS+.
+Turds are filesystem artefacts on Mac OSX that start with `.`, they are created by the OS to hold extra filesystem attributes supported by HFS+.

+Specifically, they are the files:

+- `.DocumentRevisions-V100`;
+- `.Spotlight-V100`;
+- `.TemporaryItems`;
+- `.Trashes`;
+- `.fseventsd`;
+- Any file that starts with `._` and of which the first 16 header bytes translate to the hexadecimal string `00051607000200004d6163204f532058`.

-When moving to linux or windows, or deploying files to a server, these turds are of no value.
+When moving to linux or windows, or deploying files to a server, these *turds* are of no value.

 ### `is_turd`

-Checks whether a file is a turd, exits with status 0 if true or 1 if false.
+Checks whether a file is a turd and exits with status 0 if true or 1 if false (for use in pipe).

-It does this not by checking whether the file extension starts with `._` but by checking if the if the first 16 file header bytes translate to the hexadecimal string `00051607000200004d6163204f532058`.

 ### `dump_turd`